Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Experimental Setup

 \subsection{Evaluation}

-We use Relative Root Mean Squared Error (RRMSE) to measure the accuracy of a multi-target model on each target variable.
-The RRMSE of a multi-target model $h$ that has been induced from a train set $D_{train}$ is estimated based on a test set $D_{test}$ according to the following equation:
+The proposed methods aim at reducing the prediction error on every single target of a MTR problem.
+To measure the performance of a MTR model on each target variable we use Relative Root Mean Squared Error (RRMSE).
+The RRMSE of a model $\vec{h}$ that has been induced from a train set $D_{train}$ is estimated based on a test set $D_{test}$ according to the following equation:

-where $\bar{Y}_{j}$ is the mean value of target variable $Y_{j}$ over $D_{train}$ and $\hat{y}_{j}$ is the estimation of $h(x)$ for $Y_{j}$.
+where $\bar{Y}_{j}$ is the mean value of target variable $Y_{j}$ over $D_{train}$ and $\hat{y}_{j}$ is the estimation of the MTR model $\vec{h}$ for $Y_{j}$.
 More intuitively, RRMSE for a target is equal to the Root Mean Squared Error (RMSE) for that target divided by the RMSE of predicting the average value of that target in the training set.
-The RRMSE measure is estimated using the hold-out approach for large datasets, while 10-fold cross-validation is employed for small datasets.
+RRMSE is estimated using $k$-fold cross-validation on all datasets, i.e. one RRMSE measurement is obtained on each fold and the final RRMSE is calculated as the average of those measurements.
+We use $k=10$ on all datasets, except those with more than 9000 examples where for computational reasons we use either $k=5$ (rf1 and rf2) or $k=2$ (scm1d and scm20d)\footnote{The reliability of the estimates obtained using $k=2$ and $k=5$ has been validated by checking the stability of the rankings of the methods when repeating the cross-validation experiment with different random seeds.}.